seanbenhur/tamilatis/README.md

 ### Demo

-The demo for the model is available in Huggingface spaces
+The demo for this project is available [here](https://huggingface.co/spaces/seanbenhur/tamilatis)

 ### Usage